 Thus gravestones which include wording such as: died of wounds received in action, killed in action, fell in France, died on active service, reported missing in action, or even killed accidentally while on active service all count as War Memorials.
 The wording is a "clear statement" that the purpose of recording that person's name on the gravestone is as a memorial.

 Gravestones which are situated on the site of the burial of a casualty, such as Commonwealth War Graves (CWGC), are NOT War Memorials, however the Barnsley War Memorials Project collected their details for inclusion in the Barnsley Roll of Honour.
-Most CWGC stones are made of Portland Stone and are the same shape and size - it had been decided to have uniform gravestones with no difference between rank, race, class or religion.
-However in cemeteries in the UK some families had their men buried in a plot that already had a family gravestone and then added an inscription - in which case it was NOT replaced by a standard CWGC one at the time.

 In